 What attributes are you looking for in an ideal client?
-This could include businesses that are profitable, who need help and even those who have a history of hiring virtual assistants.
-It might also include strictly online businesses (but it doesn’t necessarily need to).
+This could include businesses that are profitable, who need help and even those who have a history of hiring Virtual Assistants.

-Step #3: Begin building relationships with potential clients and other virtual assistants.
+Step #3: Begin building relationships with potential clients.

-Sometimes we call this courting simply because we want you to understand that building relationships — even business relationships — takes time.
-Although cold pitching is the best way to find virtual assistant jobs, in the long run, the best clients are a result of strong relationships that come from authentically networking and making connections.
+Sometimes I call this courting simply because I want you to understand that building relationships — even business relationships — takes time.
+Although cold pitching is the best way to start landing clients quickly, in the long run, the best clients are a result of strong relationships that come from authentically networking and making connections.

-Step #4: Pitch for new virtual assistant jobs daily.
+Step #4: Pitch for new VA jobs daily.

 Step #5: Offer a trial period for your Virtual Assistant services.